FlowFuse/website/src/blog/2024/09/managing-node-red-instances-in-centralize-platfrom.md

    - nodered
 ---

-Managing a single Node-RED instance involves setting up and configuring a server, which can be complex.
+Managing a single Node-RED instance involves setting up and configuring a server or edge device, which can be complex.
 The complexity multiplies when overseeing multiple Node-RED instances distributed across various projects, devices, or environments.
 This scenario presents additional challenges that can make management a daunting task.

 <!--more-->